-I’ve lost a word.
-And this was so embarrassing – I’ve lost a pretty common word, not an opisthoproct or cosidoron (those are coming wherever I need them).
+I have lost a word.
+And this was so embarrassing – I have lost a pretty common word, not an opisthoproct or cosidoron (those are coming wherever I need them).
 It was a good word, a name of that pretty common shrub with purple or white clusters of flowers.
 You know what I am talking about?

 That day I went to the chapel, where we’ve watched a movie before the service.
 It was The Man for All Seasons.
 So, there was the moment when Henry VIII with all his noisy retinue comes to visit Sir Thomas More in his home in Chelsea.
 Of course, Henry came to coerce Sir Thomas to accept his coming marriage with Anna Boleyn.
 Sir Thomas didn’t say yes to the king nor he didn’t say no and Henry VIII, enraged by More’s pertinacity, breaks a twig off a beautiful white bush of what-I-was-thinking-so-desperately-about-yesterday and even more, just to help me out, he says: